-This is an 8-bank device, such that the AB flag and the bank address bits BA0, BA1, and BA2 are used to determine which bank(s) to precharge.
+This is a 4-bank device such that, the AB flag and bank address bits BA0 and BA1 are used to determine which bank(s) to precharge; BA2 is not used.
 The precharged bank(s) will be available for subsequent row access tRPab after an all bank PRECHARGE command is issued, or tRPpb after a single-bank PRECHARGE command is issued.